 - Easy integration to third-party systems—anything from accounting to preventive maintenance management to ERP

 How is the public transit industry different When It Comes to Fleet Management?

 Small Service Window

-Refueling tends to occur during highly concentrated time periods.
+Refuelling tends to occur during highly concentrated time periods.

 Aside from the obvious morning and evening commutes, which are quite busy, cities are busier during the day than at night because more people are out and about, tending to work or other obligations.
 This means that waking hours are the busy hours of public transit bus fleets, thus making the late evening and nighttime the optimal period for servicing buses.

-A hyper-streamlined process, perfectly tailored to public transit operations.
+A hyper-streamlined process perfectly tailored to public transit operations.

-Here we note that, depending on the bus model, the fuel tank can be near the front of the vehicle or at the rear, such that the management system's fuel island terminal (FIT) is sometimes located at the "wrong" end, i.e, away from the bus's fuel tank.
+Here we note that, depending on the bus model, the fuel tank can be near the front of the vehicle or at the rear, such that the management system's fuel island terminal (FIT) is sometimes located at the "wrong" end, i.e., away from the bus's fuel tank.

 This forces the attendant to walk back and forth along the fueling bay whenever they need to input information (such as vehicle odometer, visual inspection results, or identifying themselves) into the system.
 To eliminate this inefficiency, the fuel management system allows for two FITs, one at each end of the fueling bay.
-This way, regardless of the bus's fuel tank location, the attendant is always near one or the other FIT, which operate in tandem and interchangeably to keep the fueling transaction moving smoothly.
+This way, regardless of the bus's fuel tank location, the attendant is always near one or the other FIT, which operates in tandem and interchangeably to keep the fueling transaction moving smoothly.

-Perhaps most significantly, this dual-FIT capability enables a high throughput, two-person workflow sometimes called "fuel attendant + jockey" mode.
+Perhaps most significantly, this dual-FIT capability enables a high throughput, two-person workflow, sometimes called "fuel attendant + jockey" mode.
 In this mode, one attendant remains stationed at the fuel bay while two drivers (or "jockeys") pull in buses one after another into the service bay.
-The attendant refuels the bus and checks engine oil, transmission fluid, etc. while the jockey performs an inspection, clean up, etc.
+The attendant refuels the bus and checks engine oil, transmission fluid, etc., while the jockey performs an inspection, clean up, etc.